bhavikabadjate901/100-days-of-code/log.md

    If you do things like how everyone else does it, you'll end up getting the same results as they do.

+## Day 3: June 19 #100DaysOfCode @treehouse

+**Today's Progress/New thing learned:**

+   Today I learn lot of things like SQL and some more terminal commands.

+**Thoughts:**

+  The day was too hectic while error occurs in code still at the end this efforts gives me lot happiness.Grinning face with smiling eyes